Behzadsharafi/minesweeper/README.md

   git clone git@github.com:Behzadsharafi/minesweeper.git
 ```

-Open the project in and JDK and run the APP.java
+Open the project in a Java IDE like eclipse and run the APP.java

 ## :wave: Contributing